Table of Contents

 Why Talkspace is our pick for using insurance

 Talkspace is our choice for the best online couples counseling that takes insurance.
-Talkspace has therapists specifically licensed in relationship and marriage counseling, and they accept insurance from Premera, Cigna, Optum, Aetna, and more.
+Its therapists are specifically licensed in relationship and marriage counseling, and they accept insurance from Premera, Cigna, Optum, Aetna, and more.
 For couples who have insurance, Talkspace offers an affordable, convenient way to work on their relationship from home.

-Who should consider Talkspace: Talkspace is our top choice for couples looking for online therapy that is covered by insurance.
+Who should consider Talkspace?
+Talkspace is our top choice for couples looking for insurance-covered online therapy.
 This would work well for couples who live apart or have demanding schedules because partners can participate in live therapy from separate devices.
+Additionally, Talkspace works with all couples and offers LGBTQ+ therapists.

 Who should consider other options: Online therapy is generally not a good fit for couples when one or both individuals are experiencing a mental health crisis.
 Since Talkspace offers 30-minute sessions, we feel couples requiring more intensive therapy may want to find a service with longer sessions better suited to their needs.